Testing the General Deductive Reasoning Capacity of Large Language Models Using OOD Examples: Results

 \subsubsection{Can LLMs generalize to unseen deduction rules?}

 While the above results show that LLMs are able to reason with a variety of deduction rules, it is unclear whether the ability is learned from in-context examples or elicited from pretraining.
 We test the LLM with examples where the test proof requires a deduction rule that does not appear in the in-context examples (i.e. for each in-context example, we sample a deduction rule uniformly at random from the set of deduction rules excluding that of the test example).
 Our intuition was that LLMs would not be able to use deduction rules unless given explicit demonstrations thereof (aside from those like modus ponens which are well-represented in pretraining).
 The change in proof accuracy relative to the ID setting is shown in the bottom chart of Figure~\ref{fig:rule_accuracies}.
 Evidently, the models are able to use four deduction rules despite not being shown an in-context example with those rules: both conjunction rules, disjunction introduction, and (somewhat) implication elimination. \textsc{GPT-3.5} was additionally able to use proof by contradiction by relying on an alternate deduction rule called modus tollens (i.e. given $\neg f(c)$ and $\forall x(g(c) \to f(c))$, conclude $\neg g(c)$).
-This is surprising since \citet{mckenzie2022round2} showed that reasoning with modus tollens exhibited inverse scaling behavior, and yet \textsc{GPT-3.5} is able to use it correctly without any demonstrations. \textsc{GPT-3.5} performed worse on disjunction elimination possibly due to the fact that there is no equivalent alternate rule (an example of an error is given in figure \ref{fig:ood_or_elim_error_example}).
+This is in contrast with \citet{mckenzie2022round2} which showed that reasoning with modus tollens exhibited inverse scaling behavior, and yet \textsc{GPT-3.5} is able to use it correctly without any demonstrations.
+However, \citet{DBLP:journals/corr/abs-2211-02011} has shown that when trained with additional compute, models are able to perform modus tollens. \textsc{GPT-3.5} performed worse on disjunction elimination possibly due to the fact that there is no equivalent alternate rule (an example of an error is given in figure \ref{fig:ood_or_elim_error_example}).
 However, no model is able to use disjunction elimination and proof by contradiction without demonstrations.